 "The idea is to start with an animal that is endangered, or where species numbers have gone down sharply, such as the jaguar, the maned wolf or even the local deer," says Carlos Frederico Martins, a researcher with Embrapa Cerrado, the government's animal research unit that's working with the zoo on the project.
 Beyond the animals Martin mentions, prospects for cloning include: The black lion tamarin monkey, the bush dog, the collared anteater, the gray brocket deer, the Brazilian aardvark, and the bison.
 Most of these species are on the International Union for Conservation of Nature's red list, but none is "critically endangered," says Andy Coghlan at New Scientist.
 This isn't the zoo's first stab at cloning; its experts have already successfully produced over a 100 copies of cows and horses.

-How did they obtain genetic samples?Researchers spent two years gathering roughly 420 genetic samples, mostly from dead animals scattered throughout the Brazilian outback.
+Researchers spent two years gathering roughly 420 genetic samples, mostly from dead animals scattered throughout the Brazilian outback.

 Take for instance the top candidate for cloning: The maned wolf — an imposing, three-foot-tall animal covered in a thick, red pelt — of which just 23,600 exist in the wild.
 "A skin cell from the wolf would be inserted into the egg of a common dog from which the nucleus has been removed," says the Associated Press.
 The embryo would then be inserted inside the uterus of a female dog, which would serve as the cloned wolf pup's surrogate mother.

 They'll be kept in captivity as reserves in case wild populations get dangerously low, but there are no immediate plans to release the cloned animals into the wild.
 The cloned animals would lack the genetic variability of wild populations for the time being anyway, says Martins.
 "The idea is not to use cloning as a primary conservation tool," and it shouldn't serve as a "substitute to protecting endangered animals' habitats."

 Yes.
 The ox-like gaur and the sheep-like mouflon have both been genetically reproduced.
 Biologists even attempted to clone an extinct mountain goat called the Pyrenean ibex, but unfortunately the specimen died at birth.
 The Brasilia Zoo's more versatile techniques should give its clones a better shot at survival.